meteor/meteor/content/mobile.md

 Because installing plugins into a Cordova project already containing plugins can lead to indeterminate results, Meteor will remove and add back all plugins whenever a change to any of the plugins in your project is made.

-Cordova downloads plugins from NPM, and caches them (in `~/.cordova/lib/npm_cache`) so they don't have to be downloaded repeatedly if you rebuild or use them again in another project.
+Cordova downloads plugins from npm, and caches them (in `~/.cordova/lib/npm_cache`) so they don't have to be downloaded repeatedly if you rebuild or use them again in another project.

 > <h4 id="plugin-compatibility">Making sure a plugin is compatible with the bundled Cordova platform versions</h4>